 Vince is a a founding trustee.
 Vince is a biologist with a background in environmental education, forestry, horticulture and conservation management and currently works for his own firm Kerr & Associates, based in Northland.
 Vince is a strong advocate for marine conservation and played a key support role in the Kamo High School Whangarei Harbour Marine Reserve campaign.
 Vince is the driving force behind our Trust marine advocacy projects and the website www.howto.org.nz Vince has responsibility for advising on any issues and supporting consulting trustees.

-Dr Roger Grace - our PATRON
+The late Dr Roger Grace - our PATRON

 Roger is a well known marine biologist and professional photographer.
 Roger is an active campaigner for marine conservation in New Zealand and internationally.
 He has played a role in many of New Zealand’s marine reserve campaigns and is a frequent contributor of articles on marine conservation to popular magazines.
 Roger was involved as a supporter and biologist for the Great Barrier, Tiritiri and Mimiwhangata marine conservation projects.
 Roger received the Queen’s Service Medal for public service in 2005.
 Roger supports trust programmes with expert biological advice and served as a Trustee for 15 years and was appointed as our patron in 2018.